Class 9 Exam > Class 9 Notes > Science Class 9 > NCERT Solutions: Gravitation

 Ans:

-• If the density of an object is more than the density of a liquid, then it sinks in the liquid.
+• If the density of an object is more than the density of a liquid, then it sinks into the liquid.
 On the other hand, if the density of an object is less than the density of a liquid, then it floats on the surface of the liquid.

-• Here, density of the substance = NCERT Solutions for Class 9 Science Chapter 9 - Gravitation
+• Here, the density of the substance = NCERT Solutions for Class 9 Science Chapter 9 - Gravitation

 • The density of the substance is more than the density of water (1 g cm−3).
 Hence, the substance will sink in water.